tobgu/pyrsistent/README.rst

 Pyrsistent introduction
 =======================

-Pyrsistent is a number of persistent collections.
-Persistent in the sense that they are immutable (if only accessing the public API).
-The collection types currently implemented are PVector (similar to a python list), PMap (similar to a python dict) and PSet (similar to a python set).
+Pyrsistent is a number of persistent collections (by some referred to as functional data structures).
+Persistent in the sense that they are immutable.
+The collection types currently implemented are PVector (similar to a python list), PMap (similar to a python dict), PSet (similar to a python set) and PBag (similar to collections.Counter).

-All methods on a data structure that would normally mutate it instead returns a new copy of the structure containing the requested updates.
+All methods on a data structure that would normally mutate it instead return a new copy of the structure containing the requested updates.
 The original structure is left untouched.

 This will simplify the reasoning about what a program does since no hidden side effects ever can take place to these